 The value of teamwork is recognized by all players as they work together toward something bigger — the common team goal of winning the game.

 The workplace also requires recognizing and appreciating the value of teamwork, but getting the entire staff to come together and work toward a common, big-picture goal is sometimes easier said than done.

 Moving to this mode of working can be an adjustment for managers and employees.
 Business owners and managers are often more comfortable with the one person/one project method of defining job functions and distributing responsibilities.
 Try to remember that individuals working together can produce more and achieve better results than if they worked independently on a project.

-By getting a good handle on the strengths and weaknesses of each employee, office managers can assign tasks, duties and responsibilities more effectively, all while emphasizing the value of collaboration, mutual support and team cohesion.
-There may not be an I in team, but there is most certainly a we in well-balanced.
+By getting a good handle on the strengths and weaknesses of each employee, managers can assign tasks, duties and responsibilities more effectively, all while emphasizing the value of collaboration, mutual support and team cohesion.
+There may not be an "I" in team, but there is most certainly a "we" in well-balanced.
 Successful teamwork balances employees' skills with the needs of the organization, resulting in a winning environment for the entire company.